zcong1993/git-pusher/README.md

 default: false

-not check if '.gitignore' exists in project root folder, be careful when set true
+not check whether '.gitignore' exists in project root folder, be careful when set true

 #### --push, -p
 type: bool